MadMockers/BareBonesOS/README.txt

 you can just ignore the existance of BBOS once you're code is executing.

 If you wish to use BBOS, your code needs to co-exist with it.
-The biosinfo struct from the "Get BBOS Info" call gives you all the information you need to do this.
+The bbosinfo struct from the "Get BBOS Info" call gives you all the information you need to do this.
  - All code within 'Address_Start' and 'Address_End' must remain untouched, as this is where BBOS has positioned itself in memory.
 Modifying this memory region